What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 Why compare fracture surgery to C-sections?

 The comparison is about how medical procedures can become normalized, overused, or presented as routine when they are sometimes necessary but not always necessary.
-C-sections can save lives, but public awareness grew because many people began questioning whether they were being used too often compared with natural childbirth.
+C-sections can save lives, but public awareness grew because many people began questioning whether they were being used too often.
+Fracture surgery deserves the same type of public scrutiny.

 What is the one question every fracture patient should ask?